Plant vegetation in your community, the smart and safe way

 As an owner and operator of the electric transmission system, it is ATC’s responsibility to adhere to state and federal regulations, easements and best practices that require us to keep tall-growing vegetation out of the transmission line rights-of-way.
 ATC’s Community Planting Program encourages the growth of trees or tall‑growing vegetation the smart way – a safe distance away from electric transmission lines.
 This program provides financial support to eligible cities, villages, towns, counties and tribes in our service area for planting projects on public property, outside transmission line rights-of-way.

 ATC’s Community Planting Program is also designed to help support the initiatives of the Arbor Day Foundation’s Tree City USA program.
-We’ve partnered with the Wisconsin Department of Natural Resources Urban Forestry group to help educate communities interested in learning more about this program.
+We’ve partnered with the DNR’s Urban Forestry group to help educate communities interested in learning more about this program.

 Pollinator Habitat Program

-ATC’s Pollinator Habitat Program provides funding for site preparation; purchasing seed, plugs or plants, labor and installation, or other activities to establish quality pollinator habitat within a transmission line right-of-way.
+ATC’s Pollinator Habitat Program provides funding for site preparation; purchasing seed, plugs or plants; labor and installation; or other activities to establish quality pollinator habitat within a transmission line right-of-way.
 This type of compatible vegetation can thrive within transmission line rights‑of‑way, making utility corridors ideal for pollinators –which benefit from the utility corridor as a flight path.
-Cities, villages, towns, counties, tribes and entities that allow public access to ATC right-of-way (e.g., nature preserves, non-profits or public land managers) within ATC’s service area are eligible to apply for financial support of projects through the Pollinator Habitat Program.
+Cities, villages, towns, counties, tribes and entities that allow public access to ATC rights-of-way (e.g. nature preserves, non-profits or public land managers) within ATC’s service area are eligible to apply for financial support of projects through the Pollinator Habitat Program.